NZMSA/2018-Phase-1/7. State Management + Context/README.md

 Here you can see you have to pass in a prop to the toolbar  so that you can pass it to the ThemedProp function, so that you can apply the theme.
 You are having to pass it through multiple intermediate components for a component a few levels deeper in the component tree to access it.

 ### Solution
-When using a state management system like context (Which is a very simple one) you do not have to pass down props to child components through intermediate components.
+When using a state management system like Context (which is a very simple one) you do not have to pass down props to child components through intermediate components.

 ```javascript
 // Context lets us pass a value deep into the component tree